MoonlightCapital/MoonlightBot-docs/.github/CONTRIBUTING.md

 ## Style Guide

-### Do:

-- Communicate!
+* _Always_ add a hyperlink to the command's page when mentioned
+* Submit pull requests to the testing branch, not the main branch
+* Retain as much information as possible while remaining concise.
+  * It can be a difficult balance at times, but mistakes are ok!
+Pull requests and the testing branch allow for plenty of feedback and revision
+* Add additional relevant information when it is missing or improves the section
+* Use info hints for information that is indirectly related
+* Structure pages and sections in the order a user would need to set the bot up, then use comfortably, then in order of importance
+  * I.e., make sure the bot works, then set it to a comfortable language, then continue to moderation set up
+* Tables containing specific values, such as the [log names](/advanced/list-of-log-names.md), should be alphabetical
+* Command options are listed in the order they appear in Discord, with required ones going first and optional ones after
+* Keep the main page as a summary/overview; Add the specifics of a command or feature to the dedicated/relevant page
+* New pages need to be added to [SUMMARY.md](/SUMMARY.md), with command pages being sorted alphabetically

+Don't forget to communicate!
 Ask questions and make suggestions.
 It's ok to be wrong; Learn and try again, we love it!
-- Always add a hyperlink to the command's page when mentioned
-- Submit pull requests to the testing branch, not the main branch
-- Retain as much information as possible while remaining concise.
-It can be a difficult balance at times, but mistakes are ok!
-Pull requests and the testing branch allow for plenty of feedback and revision
-- Add additional relevant information when it is missing or improves the section
-- Use info hints for information that is indirectly related
-- Structure pages and sections in the order a user would need to set the bot up, then use comfortably, then in order of importance.
-I.e., make sure the bot works, then set it to a comfortable language, then continue to moderation set up
-- Tables containing specific values, such as the log names, should be alphabetical
-- Keep the main page as a summary/overview; Add the specific stuff to the dedicated/relevant page
-- Add explanations for suggestions.
-Your way of thinking might not be immediately clear to others, but that doesn't make it bad or wrong; Even if it's just a gut feeling, let us know!
+Additionally, your way of thinking might not be immediately clear to others, but that doesn't immediately make it wrong; Even if it's just a gut feeling, let us know why you made the suggestion you did!

-Screenshots:
+### Screenshots

-- Add screenshots where relevant, clarifying, needed, etc.
+* Add screenshots where relevant, clarifying, needed, etc.
+* Use the standardized profile.
+This is an imitation of the bot owner's profile to maintain professionalism, and is done with her consent.
-- Set your display name to `MoonlightCapital`
+  * Set your display name to `MoonlightCapital`
-- Set your profile picture to [this image](https://cdn.discordapp.com/attachments/484218269662707734/1362150383258173491/davatar3.png)
+  * Set your profile picture to [this image](/.gitbook/assets/ProfilePicture.png)
-- Add a role with the color `#008080` to yourself and the bot
+  * Add a role with the color `#008080` to yourself and the bot
-- Compress screenshots (but don't lose quality); [ImageCompressor](https://imagecompressor.com/) is suitable for this
+* Compress screenshots (but don't lose quality); [ImageCompressor](https://imagecompressor.com/) is suitable for this
-- Keep the outer margins/blank space of screenshots uniform
+* Keep the outer margins/blank space of screenshots uniform
-- Edit out dates, hovered message options, and other visual discrepancies in screenshots
+* Edit out dates, hovered message options, and other visual discrepancies in screenshots
-- Use the "Ash" theme, with default spacing/font size/etc.
+* Use the "Ash" theme, with default spacing/font size/etc.

-###	Don't:

-- Stay silent.
-We want you to ask questions, we want your input.
-MoonlightBot is built for you, the user, and your contributions help us improve!
-Even if you just ask one question, you might be the 15th person to ask it, letting us know our documentation could use improvement!
-Being an active member of the community helps everyone
-- Ramble about something in the documentation.
-Keep contributions short and sweet.
-If you need help, feel free to ask for feedback!
-- Remove information if avoidable.
-If important information needs to be removed from one section, try to find a new place for it.
-- Make vague statements about functions and features.
-- Randomly add sections or other information, or shuffle orders without a clear improvement in mind.
-- Submit suggestions without some explanation or thought process
-- Go in-depth on the main page

-Screenshots:

-- Use a theme other than "Ash"
-- Have evidence of a Discord client being used (uninstall it or switch to the default client for screenshots, then switch back after)
-- Submit unprocessed screenshots
-- Submit low-resolution screenshots
-- Submit uncompressed screenshots
+* Use the official Discord app/client; Do **not** use a modded Discord client for screenshots

 ## Commit and branch naming